 I grew up in Colorado and I still spend a lot of time there.
 I absolutely love the raw, untouched nature you will find in this great state.
 I also love the contrast between that same nature and the thriving metropolises like Denver and Boulder.
 The nature is beautiful, the weather pleasant, and the people friendly – what more could you ask for?

-But I’m rambling – you’re here to learn about kayaking in Colorado, aren’t you?
+But I’m rambling – you’re here to learn about best spots for kayaking in Colorado, aren’t you?
 Well, fear not – I’ve got quite a wealth of information to share with you today.
 I’ve been kayaking Colorado’s lakes and rivers for almost 30 years now with my favorite sit-on-top ‘yak, and I’m not about to stop any time soon!
 Below you will find a list of my personal favorite spots in the Rocky Mountain State.
 Enjoy!

 The beautiful Colorado River snakes its way through the states of Colorado, Utah, Arizona, Nevada, California, and Baja California.
 This extensive and scenic river is home to some of Colorado’s best whitewater runs.
 What I love about the Colorado is that there are runs perfect for just about any age group or skill level.